 If you are an author and you’re already blogging, please share a link to your blog in the comments – I’d love to have a look.
 And it will help you to build up links that point to your website (another useful thing for your search engine optimisation).

-And if you found this article useful please share it on social media using one of the buttons provided.
+If you found this article useful, please share it on social media using one of the buttons provided.
 Thank you.